|8||10/14||—||—||no meeting — University fall break|

 The first is to increase participants' familiarity with recent and important results in the area of computer systems research.
 Attendees will read and discuss papers from recent and imminent top-tier systems conferences: e.g., SOSP, OSDI, NSDI, SIGCOMM, FAST, systems-related security conferences, and so on.
 Attendees will typically discuss one paper each week.
 Papers will be selected for their relevance to participants' research or upcoming Utah visitors.
-In contrast to some recent offerings of the seminar, there is no preset “focus topic” for fall 2018.
+There is no preset “focus topic” for fall 2022.
 One can anticipate, however, that the semester will include discussions about operating systems, distributed systems, cloud computing, datacenters, networking, and security.

 The second is to be a venue for student presentations.
 Every student participating in the seminar will be required to lead at least one meeting during the semester.
 This may be a “formal” research presentation—ideally of a student's current work—or it may be an analysis of the research papers chosen for a seminar meeting.